-In Indigenous worldview, the land is a wise Elder with a powerful voice, and it imparts its wisdom to anyone who knows how to listen and learn.
+In Indigenous worldview, the land has a powerful voice and imparts its wisdom to anyone who knows how to listen and learn.
 People of contemporary modern culture, by comparison, live within a worldview that believes the land is not a living entity but a commodity or “natural resource”.

 A primary tenet of Indigenous worldview about the land is that it is alive.
 We have learned this statement can be confusing to people who weren’t raised in Indigenous worldview and that they often think we mean things by it that we don’t mean at all.
 So here is clarification: